 - Follow the treatment plan.
 Every treatment plan is unique, but treatment plans may include things like medications, surgeries, physical therapy, occupational therapy, speech and language therapy, and other medical interventions or rehabilitation therapies.

 - Develop a financial plan.
 The costs of a birth injury can be significant.
 Not only will your child have medical expenses, but you may also need to take more unpaid time off from work, for example.

-- Contact the First Steps program.
-First Steps is Kentucky’s early intervention program for children from birth to age three.
+- Contact an early intervention program.
+Kentucky’s early intervention programs for children from birth to age three.
 Children who are not developing typically or who experience developmental delays may qualify for services.
 Services are individualized and provided in a family-centered way.
 They may include things such as physical therapy and speech and language therapy.
 Services can be provided in your home, at daycare, or elsewhere.